-Are you really sure you want to go to Brussels?
+Are you sure you want to go to Brussels?

-I’m asking because between theft, street harassment, and the constant screaming of racing police cars, I suppose there are nicer destinations to fly to.
+I’m asking because between theft, harassment, and police sirens, there are nicer destinations to fly to.

 But if you are sure, ok.
-Brace yourself then.
+Brace yourself.

 You won’t find the best restaurants, activities or sightseeing in this guide.
 Rather, I’ll tell you